-In addition to meeting the above credit requirements, seniors must have maintained a 96% average daily attendance rate, secured four (4) letters of admission to accredited four-year colleges or universities, and show signed documentation for having completed 100 hours of community service.
+In addition to meeting the above credit requirements, seniors must attain a 96% average daily attendance rate, secure four (4) letters of admission to accredited four-year colleges or universities and show signed documentation for having completed 100 hours of community service.
 Seniors must also pass all courses taken in their senior year at University Academy.

 II.
-2019-2020 DRESS CODE POLICY FOR STUDENTS
+2020-2021 DRESS CODE POLICY FOR STUDENTS